 - People who have expressed an interest in getting back into racing One Design, etc.

-In 2018 we had 9 boats change hands, 2 retained ownership, and 1 moved to BC from Ontario!
-Quite a development, and one that builds on the 7 or so boats that changed hands in 2017.
-So far in 2019 one Nanaimo boat and an Orcas Island boat have already sold, so perhaps this is the year we really clear out the modest backlog.
+In 2018 we had 9 boats change hands, 2 retained ownership, and 1 moved to BC from Ontario! (and it is racing in the NA’s - look for Coal Dust, #45) Quite a development, and one that builds on the 7 or so boats that changed hands in 2017.
+Perhaps this is the year we really clear out the modest backlog.

-The 2019 NA’s will be at Orcas Island in Washington State on June 29/30, so use this as a selling tool with potential buyers, where they can join 25 other boats for some tight racing!
+The 2019 NA’s are at Orcas Island in Washington State on June 29/30, so use this as a selling tool with potential buyers, where they can join 27 other boats for some tight racing!